emchar1/flappybird-swift/README.md

 ### 09/28/2016 Updated to Xcode 8.0 and Swift 3.0!

 Added a comment to learn how forking works 8/24/20.
+You did it!!!!

 Learn to make 2D Games for Apple Devices by building a clone of the infamous Flappy Bird with Swift 3.0.